OIM3640/Text-Analysis-Project/README.md

 ## 1. Project Overview

-What data source(s) did you use?
-What technique(s) did you use to process or analyze them?
-What did you hope to create or learn through this project?

 I tested out multiple data sources but ended up going with the IMDB one.
 Being a movie fanatic, I thoroughly enjoyed going through the different types of data and seeing what I could analyze.
 I extracted both characters and integers from my data set.
 I analyzed "positive" and "negative" words found in reviews (chracterizing by word frequencies) and found an average of groups of numerical ratings.
 I also learned how to plot my findings using matplotlib.

 ## 2. Implementation